OPQAM/LinuxCommons/BashStuff/IssueAutoPull.md

 Sat Nov 18 12:27:09 PM WET 2023

-- It's at the same time a bit simples and more complicated.
+- It's at the same time a bit simple and more complicated.
 The reason why the Mint system is showing no issues has to do with Mint using some other process in order to load the key.
 I suspect that the agent is already automatically loading the keys at startup, and no more